99 Things To See and Do on Phu Quoc Island in Vietnam

 71. See The Big Colorful Buddha At The Su Muong Pagoda

 Since we are on the topic of temples we should mention the Su Muong Pagoda, also known as the Hung Long Tu Pagoda, which is located about 5.5 kilometers east of Dương Đông Town.
 There are many highlights here, such as the view of the ocean from the main hall, the numerous pagoda’s, and our favorite – the giant colorful and jolly Buddha statue.

 72. Look For The Great Phu Quoc Sea Eagle

 Often overshadowed by the more colorful hornbill, the white bellied sea eagle is equally impressive and a fairly common resident on Phu Quoc.
 The sea eagle, which is a bird of prey, and can be seen soaring through the sky, especially in the Ganh Dau area, while juveniles, which are darker, can be spotted resting on tree branches during the day.
 Look up at the sky around mid-noon to see these majestic birds of prey gliding in the air in search of prey.

-Robinson Island, or hòn Robinson, is the new moniker used to identify the southern Fingernail island (Đảo Móng Tay), which is located in in the An Thoi archipelago, from the northern Fingernail island, which is located off the coast of Vung Bau Beach.
-This gorgeous idyllic island has a beautiful bay with a beach that has pure white sand.
-It’s a popular spot now with many tourists visiting this island daily for swimming, fishing, relaxing, and for taking island pictures.
+Gorgeous Fingernail Island (Đảo Móng Tay) is located in the An Thoi archipelago.
+This gorgeous idyllic island, which shares the same name of a similar island found in the north, has a beautiful bay with a beach that has pure white sand.
+It’s a popular spot with many tourists visiting this island daily for swimming, fishing, relaxing, and for taking island pictures.